Arkansas Hunting Law: A Comprehensive Guide

 Stewart A. Whaley, JD

-Little Rock | Stuttgart
+Whaley Law · Little Rock & Stuttgart

 When facing Arkansas hunting violations, experience matters.
 As a practicing attorney and outdoorsman, I have dedicated my career to protecting the rights of hunters throughout Arkansas and beyond.

-Professional Background and Experience
+Professional Background

 With years of criminal defense and administrative law experience and a lifetime of Arkansas hunting, I have defended cases ranging from simple violations and administrative hearings to complex prosecutions.
-My practice combines traditional criminal defense with extensive knowledge of hunting regulations, administrative law and professional license defense.
+My practice combines traditional criminal defense with extensive knowledge of hunting regulations, administrative law, and professional license defense.

-Education and Credentials
+Education & Credentials

 • Juris Doctor, William H. Bowen School of Law

-• Licensed in all Arkansas district and circuit courts.
+• Licensed in all Arkansas district and circuit courts

 • Admitted to practice in the Eastern and Western Federal Districts of Arkansas